 Note also that ALLIANCE CAPTAINS are given the same number of points as the team drafted in the same sequence.
 For example, the third ALLIANCE CAPTAIN gets the same number of points as the third draft.
 Numerical analysis supports the idea that ALLIANCE CAPTAINS are about as strong in ROBOT performance as equivalently drafted teams.
-As an additional minor benefit, awarding the same points for ALLIANCE CAPTAINS and equivalent drafts lubricates the acceptance of draft offers between ALLIANCE CAPTAINS, which gives teams out of the top 8 (or 4, if a Single-Day Event) the chance to experience being ALLIANCE CAPTAINS themselves.
+As an additional minor benefit, awarding the same points for ALLIANCE CAPTAINS and equivalent drafts lubricates the acceptance of draft offers between ALLIANCE CAPTAINS, which gives teams out of the top 8 the chance to experience being ALLIANCE CAPTAINS themselves.

-11.8.1.3 Playoff Round Performance
+11.8.1.3 Playoff Performance